 Of important note, Berwyn Heights is also a town of artists.
 Berwyn Heights has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Berwyn Heights’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.96% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 26.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Berwyn Heights in 2022 was $44,855, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $179,420 for a family of four.
+The per capita income in Berwyn Heights in 2022 was $43,218, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $172,872 for a family of four.
 However, Berwyn Heights contains both very wealthy and poor people as well.

 Berwyn Heights is an extremely ethnically-diverse town.
 The people who call Berwyn Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Berwyn Heights, accounting for 55.38% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Berwyn Heights, accounting for 54.88% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Berwyn Heights residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berwyn Heights include German, Irish, English, Italian, and Scottish.
+Important ancestries of people in Berwyn Heights include Irish, German, English, Russian, and Italian.

 The most common language spoken in Berwyn Heights is Spanish.
-Other important languages spoken here include English and French.
+Other important languages spoken here include English and Polish.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.